robigan/robigan-blog/content/posts/cpp-tutorial/index.md

 ![Enabling recommended extensions](/uploads/cpp-tutorial/tutorial4.png)

 ## Launching and Debugging - VSCode Launch Configurations

 The template contains various Launch configurations one can use to initiate debugging/running of their code using different configurations that all act slightly different in some way.

+### Choosing your appropriate launch configuration

 You can view the different launch configurations in the `Run and Debug` pane, by selecting the currently active launch configuration's name.

 ![Launch configurations](/uploads/cpp-tutorial/tutorial5.png)